Halyna Hutchins: Death

+A jury found Gutierrez-Reed guilty of involuntary manslaughter, but not guilty of the additional charge of tampering with evidence.
+She was sentenced to 18 months in prison and was released after completing her sentence.
+The case against Alec Baldwin was dismissed with prejudice after the prosecution withheld evidence from the defense.
+Shortly after the criminal case against Baldwin was dismissed, lawyers for Hutchins' widower and parents vowed to seek civil litigation against the actor.

 Legacy

-In October 2021, following Hutchins's death, teachers and friends of hers at the American Film Institute established the Halyna Hutchins Memorial Scholarship Fund dedicated to supporting the education of female cinematographers.
+Following Hutchins's death, teachers and friends of hers at the American Film Institute established the Halyna Hutchins Memorial Scholarship Fund dedicated to supporting the education of female cinematographers.
 Hutchins's widower Matt Hutchins endorsed the project and asked for anyone wishing to honor her memory to donate to the fund.

 Hutchins's death inspired calls for gun safety reform on film sets.
-Alexi Hawley, a producer of the American police procedural The Rookie, confirmed that, following Hutchins's death, all live guns on the show were to be replaced with Airsoft guns and CG flashes.
+Alexi Hawley, a producer of the American police procedural The Rookie, confirmed that all live guns on the show were to be replaced with Airsoft guns and CG flashes.
 Eric Kripke, showrunner of the American superhero TV series The Boys, similarly vowed to ban blanks and guns on his show.

-Less than two hours after Hutchins's death, filmmaker Bandar Albuliwi, a former AFI Conservatory Directing fellow classmate (class of 2010), proposed a ban on real guns on film and television sets.
+Less than two hours after Hutchins's death, filmmaker Bandar Albuliwi, a former AFI Conservatory Directing classmate (class of 2010), proposed a ban on real guns on film and television sets.
 He created a petition for "Halyna's Law" on Change.org, which was signed by actors Olivia Wilde, Dwayne Johnson, Ariana DeBose, Julianne Moore, Anna Paquin, Elijah Wood, Lena Dunham and Ava DuVernay.
 Albuliwi has been working with state senators, including California State Senator Dave Cortese, to propose California legislation that would make it a felony to use real ammunition on film and television sets.
 Over 200 cinematographers called in an open letter to ban functional firearms on film sets.

-In November 2021, the American Society of Cinematographers posthumously honored Hutchins's work as a cinematographer by awarding her honorary membership.
+The American Society of Cinematographers posthumously honored Hutchins's work as a cinematographer by awarding her honorary membership.

-In November 2022, an official documentary on Halyna's life, directed by Halyna's close friend and collaborator Rachel Mason, was announced by Story Syndicate.
+An authorized documentary Last Take: Rust and the Story of Halyna directed by her close friend and collaborator Rachel Mason, and executive produced by Matthew Hutchins, produced by Story Syndicate, was released in March 2025, on Hulu.